 This is not to say this herb should not be used.
 I'm sure many people have found depression relief with it.
 But, if you take any medications – prescription or over-the-counter – please speak to your doctor and pharmacist first.

-Kratom is an herbal supplement which can act as both a sedative and stimulant depending on how much you take.
+Kratom is an herbal supplement that can act as both a sedative and stimulant depending on how much you take.
 In some circles, it's marketed as a way to get a “legal high” while in others, it's touted to help people break their dependence on opioid drugs.
 Opioid drug addiction is huge problem and so I can understand why someone would want help breaking their cycle of addiction.
 But, I don't think kratom is the answer.

 If kratom stops you from taking pain killer drugs, who's to say you won't end up being hooked on kratom?
 I know some people don't believe that's possible but if you read the comments in my kratom review, you'll see those who said they did indeed get addicted.

 There is at least one report of a baby born to a regular kratom user.
 After giving birth, her baby showed addiction withdrawal symptoms.
-Because of this I think kratom is addicting.
+Because of this, I think kratom is addicting.

 Equally concerning to me is the lack of human research on kratom safety.
 Not even the American Kratom Association -the trade group that tries to get kratom legalized – seems to fund research on this drug.
 Why?